 This command allows you to stop a timer, so that it will not finish counting down and eventually expire.
 The controller automatically stops most timers as needed, so the only time you should need to use this command is when you want to change the way the controller normally works.
 Most timers automatically stop when they expire.

-- XXX is the timer number
+- 023 is the default command name. - XXX is the timer number

 count = 0

 // Stop timer

 025: Sets the Time of Day Clock

 This command allows you to set the time of day clock on the RLC-DSP404.